 Sea School was officially incorporated as a non-profit and we began construction of our first boat, DOROTHEA, a 30’ Sable Island Pulling Boat launched on Canada Day, 1995.
 DOROTHEA’s maiden voyage was a 7-day expedition from Halifax to Mahone Bay with her builders.
 She has been sailing ever since, and in 2004 we launched a sister ship, ELIZABETH HALL, built on the Halifax waterfront with over 300 friends and volunteers.

 This is the only program of its kind in Canada.
 The Sea School was founded with the mission to promote the maritime tradition of boats and the sea as a means for young people to learn the values that seafaring has taught for generations: leadership, courage, responsibility, cooperation, generosity and respect.
 In 2003 the School’s Founder, Crane Stookey, was awarded the Queen’s Jubilee Medal for the Sea School’s contribution to the Canadian community.
-Since 1994 the Sea School has worked with over 5,000 teenagers, built 16 wooden boats ranging in size from 8’ to 30’, and spent over 4,500 days on the water in the boats we’ve built.
+Since 1994 the Sea School has worked with over 2,000 teenagers, built 14 wooden boats and spent over 9,000 hours on the water in the boats we’ve built.
+In 2012, 120 youth sailed with us and we reached over 600 youth through leadership workshops and events.
+We consistently provide over 50% of our participants with bursary support.
 Because we prioritize diversity and serving marginalized individuals, youth make friends with peers that they may not have met at school or on their community.

 Our seafaring programs operate out of Lunenburg, NS and offer youth the chance to take command of these boats, and of their lives as they explore the coves and islands of the south shore including Mahone Bay, St. Margaret’s Bay, LaHave Islands and Lunenburg Bay.